 - Whether the mirror destination port is a member of a TRUNK group or not, if yes, modify the TRUNK group. - If the throughput of mirror destination port is smaller than the total throughput of mirror source port(s), the destination port will not be able to duplicate all source port traffic; please decrease the number of source ports, duplicate traffic for one direction only or choose a port with greater throughput as the destination port.
-Mirror destination port can not be pulled into Isolate vlan, or will affect mirror between VLAN. - It does not support packets from flow export mirror to flow inport. - When undertaking port mirror, the source mirror is tx direction of port.
-The out flow from port will be mirrored, and it includes the packets that switch cup reply form the port (such as arp reply).
+Mirror destination port can not be pulled into Isolate vlan, or will affect mirror between VLAN. - When sending unknown unicast, broadcast and multicast data, it is recommended to set only one session for egress mirror.